-(A) Paper Form.
-Plaintiff must file an original and 2 copies of the complaint, attaching a completed cover sheet to the original (shown in Form 2 of the Appendix of Forms).
-If the complaint exceeds 20 pages and plaintiff is not appearing pro se pursuant to RCFC 83.1, plaintiff
+- (A) Paper Form.
+Plaintiff must file an original and 2 copies of the complaint, attaching a completed cover sheet to the original (shown in Form 2 of the Appendix of Forms). - (B) Electronic Form.

-- must also submit one copy of the complaint in electronic form using a disc in CD-ROM format. - (B) Electronic Form.
 If plaintiff is not appearing pro se pursuant to RCFC 83.1, plaintiff may file the complaint electronically in compliance with Appendix E to these rules. - (2) Subsequent Filings.
 Except in an electronic case under Appendix E, a party must file an original and 2 copies of any filing. - (3) Filings in a Congressional Reference Case.
 In a congressional reference case, a party must file an original and 4 copies of any filing. - (e) Date.
-Each paper must bear the date it is signed on the signature page. - (f) Electronic Mail Address and Telephone and Facsimile Numbers.
-The electronic mail address and telephone and facsimile numbers (including area code) of the attorney of record must appear directly below the signature line of every filing. - (g) Name of Judge.
+Each paper must bear the date it is signed on the signature page. - (f) Electronic Mail Address and Telephone Number.
+The electronic mail address and telephone number (including area code) of the attorney of record must appear directly below the signature line of every filing. - (g) Name of Judge.
 In all filings other than the complaint, the name of the judge assigned to the case must be included directly below the docket number. - (h) Bid Protest Cases.
 The words "Bid Protest" must be included in the caption of all filings directly below the name of the court.

 (As revised and reissued May 1, 2002; as amended July 1, 2004; as renumbered Nov.
 15, 2007; as amended Nov.
 3, 2008, July 15, 2011, July 2, 2012, Aug.
-3, 2015.)
+3, 2015, July 1, 2019.)